OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-20.md

 ## Acts 20:4

-He traveled with Sopater, son of Pyrrhus from Berea, Aristarchus and Secundus from Thessalonica, Gaius from Derbe, Timothy, along with Tychicus and Trophimus from the province of Asia.
+He travelled with Sopater, son of Pyrrhus from Berea, Aristarchus and Secundus from Thessalonica, Gaius from Derbe, Timothy, along with Tychicus and Trophimus from the province of Asia.

 ## Acts 20:5